6 Best DARK Greige & Taupe Paint Colors (Sherwin Williams)

 4. SHERWIN WILLIAMS URBANE BRONZE SW 7048

-Urbane Bronze is also a great option for kitchen cabinets, islands and bathroom vanities ALONG with feature walls!
+Urbane Bronze is also a great option for kitchen cabinets, islands, and bathroom vanities, as well as feature walls!

 Looking for something with a BIT more warmth/richness?
-Check out Benjamin Moore Dragon’s Breath.
+Check out Benjamin Moore’s Dragon’s Breath.

 FULL Paint Color Review of Sherwin Williams Urbane Bronze